 Everybody knows that grace is a gift—a freely given gift.
 But faith itself is also a gift.
 That almost seems like a contradiction to what I said before (that faith is a work), but faith itself is a gift as well.

-Ephesians 2:9-10 [We are saved] Not of works, lest any man should boast; for we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.
+Ephesians 2:9-10 [We are saved] . . . not of works, lest anyone should boast.
+For we are His workmanship, created in Christ Jesus for good works, which God has prepared beforehand that we should walk in them.

 I think a simple illustration will help you to understand.
 If you will, for the sake of the illustration, consider yourself as the roots of a tree.
 The roots of a tree do a tremendous amount of work on behalf of producing the fruit of the tree, and also in keeping the rest of the tree alive and producing fruit.
 They draw moisture and nourishment, in the form of minerals, from the ground.
 They process them, to some degree; and then they pass them on to the rest of the tree.
 However, the roots could do none of that unless the minerals and the water were freely given and, therefore, available to them to do the work.

-But the faith is not produced in us—it's not magic—until we believe the words that He teaches us.
+But the faith is not produced in us—it is not magic—until we believe the words that He teaches us.
 And believing the words sometimes requires a great deal of work.
-We don't 'get it' right off the bat.
-That is, we don't get the meaning of the words.
+We do not 'get it' right off the bat.
+That is, we do not get the meaning of the words.
 So, what do we have to do?
 We have to meditate on them, turn them over in our mind, work them back and forth, make comparisons.
 Ask questions—like "Where is this headed?"
 "What is it going to do?"
 "Is it going to be of value to me?"
 "Is it really part of the work of God?"
-And so, on and on.
+And so on and so on.

-What if you just hear something, and then DO not?
+What if you just hear something, and then do not?
 That is, like the Hebrews, you lazily do nothing with it.
 Will faith be produced?
 No, it will not!
-And, as we are going to see, that's what the bulk of these people in front of Jesus were doing.
-They were hearing the words, but they didn't believe them.
-They didn't even believe that He was the Messiah.
+And, as we are going to see, that is what the bulk of these people in front of Jesus were doing.
+They were hearing the words, but they did not believe them.
+They did not even believe that He was the Messiah.
 So faith is a very nourishing food for the mind.
 It is necessary for psychological soundness and, therefore, an abundant life.
-But it will not be there UNLESS we work to assimilate it through believing the words.
+But it will not be there unless we work to assimilate it through believing the words.

 When Jesus replied, what He said was this: